-Now that I know when I’ll be gone, I can look at the entire year and begin setting dates for projects, deadlines, book launches, content themes, and any other items I will be launching.
-Being able to see the entire year at a glance like this is super useful to give adequate spacing between dates so I can make sure that I'm not over-booking myself and I'll have plenty of time to prepare while being able to take into account holidays and down-time.
+Now that you know when you’ll be gone, you can look at the entire year and begin setting dates for projects, deadlines, book launches, content themes, and any other items you will be launching.
+Being able to see the entire year at a glance like this is super useful to give adequate spacing between dates so you can make sure that you're not over-booking yourself and you'll have plenty of time to prepare while being able to take into account holidays and down-time.

 Do you know for sure that you will hold a sale of any of your books/products at a certain time of year?
 Do you discount your books annually for a certain holiday?
-This is where I pencil in any sales I plan on holding throughout the year.
+Be sure to pencil in any sales you plan on holding throughout the year.
+For example:

 Next, I note any giveaways I plan on running as well as if there is a certain newsletter I want to send at a certain time.

 Bringing It All Together